danrevah/typeserializer/README.md

 #### Custom Deserializer

-It's also possible to use a custom serializer, in-case you have any 'special' types you want to handle.
+It's also possible to use a custom deserializer, in-case you have any 'special' types you want to handle.

 For example you could deserialize *to* a Moment instance using the `@Deserializer()` annotation.